-- Introduction and background information: the context for setting the Peer Group, the scope of work, aims and objectives of the work of the Peer Group; - Thematic orientations: sub-themes that the Peer Group would be covering in the frame of this Action Plan and the basis for such a thematic design (e.g. BICG survey results, networking sessions, discussions of the Peer Group at its first meeting, etc.); - General information on the Peer Group: co-chairs, Participating countries and institutions, Umbrella project, other supporting projects; - Peer Groups Activities and Outcomes: e.g. surveys, self-assessment, peer assessment, analysis, workshops, conferences, list of participating countries and institutions, Explanation of the contribution of the activity to the implementation of the key commitment in one or several countries, if applicable, the projects supporting the activity and envisaged time frame for the implementation of the activity; - Specific country inputs: concrete actions to undertake to achieve the set engagements (e.g. surveys, self-assessment, peer assessment, analysis, workshops, conference), partners from the Peer Group, partners from the own country, outcomes, contribution of the activity to the implementation of the key commitment, timeline, supporting projects.
+- Introduction and background information: the context for setting up the Thematic Peer Group, the scope, aims and objectives of its work; - Thematic orientations: sub-themes that the Thematic Peer Group should cover in the frame of the Action Plan and the basis for such a thematic design (e.g. BICG survey results, networking sessions, discussions of the Peer Group at its first meeting, etc.); - General information on the Peer Group: co-chairs, participating countries and institutions, umbrella project, other supporting projects; - Peer Groups Activities and Outcomes: e.g. surveys, self-assessment, peer assessment, analysis, workshops, conferences, list of participating countries and institutions, explanation of the contribution of the activity to the implementation of the key commitment in one or several countries, if applicable, the projects supporting the activity and the time frame envisaged for the implementation of the activity; - Specific country inputs: concrete actions to be undertaken in order to achieve the set engagements (e.g. surveys, self-assessment, peer assessment, analysis, workshops, conference), partners from the Peer Group, partners from the own country, outcomes, contribution of the activity to the implementation of the key commitments, timeline, supporting projects.